Henry Santos: Going solo, Signing with Siente Music, Introducing, and My Way (2011–2014)

-In 2011, Santos released his debut solo album, "Introducing Henry Santos".
+On May 2, 2011, Santos released his debut single "Poquito A Poquito".
+It would become the first and main single for his solo debut album.
+The song peaked at number 12 on the Billboard Tropical Airplay chart.
+On October 4, 2011, Santos released his debut solo album, Introducing Henry Santos.
 It debuted at number 2 on the Billboard Tropical Albums Chart.
-Hits such as "Poquito A Poquito", "Por Amor (Mi Fiel Fanatica)" and "Por Nada" were favorites among worldwide bachata listeners.
+Hits such as "Poquito A Poquito", "Por Amor (Mi Fiel Fanatica)" and "Por Nada", which peaked at number 16 on the Billboard Tropical Airplay chart, were favorites among worldwide bachata listeners.